tasfia8/E444-F2024-PRA2/README.md

 # Author: Tasfia Mehbuba Islam
 Lab 2 Flask Web Development + Docker

-this repo is a clone of https://github.com/miguelgrinberg/flasky
+This repo is a clone of https://github.com/miguelgrinberg/flasky